hatellezp/rustoner/README.md

 __Why sqlite ?__
-Because it's portable, supported everywhere and you can't use it without any knoweledge of client server protocol of larger database systems.
+Because it's portable, supported everywhere and you can't use it without any knowledge of client server protocol of larger database systems.

-Comming back, you can create a copy of your ontology on a sqlite database with the command
+Coming back, you can create a copy of your ontology on a sqlite database with the command
 ```
 ./rustoner --task init --tbox are_men_mortals